AureumChaos/LEAP/docs/source/ops.rst

 Or, more explicitly:

 #.
-Start with a collection of `Individuals` that are prospective parents
+Start with a collection of `Individuals` that are prospective parents as the pipeline "source"
 #.
 A selection operator for selecting one or more parents to begin the creation of a new offspring
 #.
 A clone operator that makes a copy of the selected parents to ensure the following operators don't overwrite those parents
 #.
 A set of mutation, crossover, or other operators that perturb the cloned individual's genome, thus (hopefully) giving the new offspring unique values